 Mastering The Tip Of The Mountain During The #BigWillieChallenge

 At some point during the pursuit of getting into the shape of your life, it’s going to get hard.
 You’re going to be eating low calories and doing a lot of activity, and entering uncharted territory with your physique.
-We call this the Grind, and it’s the period of three to four weeks where you are pushing harder than you’ve ever done before, well beyond your comfort zone.
+We call this The Grind, and it’s the period of three to four weeks where you are pushing harder than you’ve ever done before, well beyond your comfort zone.

 Enjoy the Journey

 One of the best parts of this is that Will Smith is empowering people to take back control and break the cycle.
 To not use trainers, but to learn and engage in the process.
-To post up pictures on social media and do this in community with one another.
+To post up pictures on social media and do this in a community with one another.